BAD-AL/NFL2K5Tool/README.md

 Simply copy and paste text into the program.

 ###Project Status:
 Can read and write player data successfully!
-(Everything but DOB).
 Can read all 2317 players from save file and write them back with no file differences!

 ###Implemented features: